mxro/client-api-gwt/README.md

 # client-api-gwt

-Bundle of useful tools for building hybrid Java/JavaScript applications with
+Bundle of useful tools for building hybrid Java/JavaScript applications with GWT.